The End...

-The End... is the fourth studio album by German musician Nico.
+The End... is the fourth studio album by German musician Nico, released in November 1974 through the label Island.
 It was recorded in summer 1974 at Sound Techniques studio in London and produced by John Cale.
-It was released in November 1974, on record label Island.

 Background

-Nico had performed two songs from the album a few years prior to the album release; "Secret Side" had been performed at a John Peel session for the BBC on 2nd February 1971 and she had also performed "You Forget to Answer" on TV in France and the Netherlands in early 1972.
+Nico had performed two songs from the album a few years prior to the album release; "Secret Side" had been performed at a John Peel session for the BBC on 2 February 1971 and she had also performed "You Forget to Answer" on TV in France and the Netherlands in early 1972.

 Recording

 The End... is her fifth collaboration with John Cale and second with him as producer.
 It carries the same harmonium-based sound heard on The Marble Index (1968) and Desertshore (1970), with the addition of Brian Eno's synthesizers and electronic instruments.

 The song "You Forget to Answer" tells of the misery felt by Nico when she failed to reach ex-lover, and Doors' singer, Jim Morrison by phone only to find out later that he had died.
 The album was her first since Morrison's death in 1971.
-All but two of the songs on the album were written by Nico: the cover of the Doors' "The End" and a version of the German national anthem "Das Lied der Deutschen".
+All but two of the songs on the album were written by Nico: the cover of the Doors' "The End" and a version of West Germany's national anthem "Das Lied der Deutschen".
 Brian Eno plays synthesizer on "It Has Not Taken Long", "You Forget to Answer" and "Innocent and Vain".

 The front and back covers feature stills from the Philippe Garrel film Les hautes solitudes (1974) in which Nico appears with Jean Seberg.